-Increased pumping on the Bishop Cone could adversely affect Impacts: vegetation due to lowered water levels or reduced flows from flowing wells.
-Project Description/ Mitigation Measure: As provided in the Water Agreement, existing and new monitoring sites would be utilized to monitor vegetation, water levels, and soil water.
+Impacts: Increased pumping on the Bishop Cone could adversely affect sites would be utilized to monitor vegetation, water levels, and soil water.
 Groundwater pumping would be managed to avoid significant decrease and change to vegetation and other significant effects on the environment.
-Mitigation Goals/ Strategies/Actions: Avoidance of impact.
-Project Status/ Effectiveness: N/A Mitigation Plan Required/Status: No.